-A cluster can be defined as a system where two or more computers work jointly to perform heavy processing or mission-critical tasks.
-Basically, any kind of critical application, or applications that cannot stop working or cannot lose data (such as core banking systems, for example) can use the cluster technology.
+A cluster can be defined as a system where two or more computers work collectively to execute heavy processing or critical tasks.
+Any type of crucial application, or applications that cannot stop working or cannot lose data (for example a core banking system), can use cluster technology.

-High Availability: Cluster model is configured to provide an availability of services and resources on an ongoing basis through the use of redundant systems.
-The general idea is that if one web server in the cluster fails, applications or services may be available on another server.
-This type of cluster is used for data base of mission critical e-mail, file servers and applications.
+The cluster model is configured to provide the availability of services and resources continuously through the use of redundant systems.
+The common conception is that if one web server in the cluster fails, applications or services may be accessible on another server.
+This kind of cluster is used for a database of mission-critical e-mail, file servers, and applications.

-Load Balancing: This model distributes incoming traffic or resource requirements on all servers in the cluster.
+This model distributes incoming traffic or resource demands on all servers in the cluster.
 All servers are responsible for monitoring requests and if a server fails, requests are redistributed among the available servers at the moment.
-This type of solution is usually used in the application servers.
+This kind of solution is usually utilized in the application servers.

 As the name implies, this is a sport that blends features of both types of a cluster, thus enhancing the availability and scalability of services and resources.
 This type of cluster configuration is broadly used in application servers, web, and e-mail.